wisdomekpotu/Video-Streaming-Web-App-Nodejs/README.md

 ### Env Variables

-Create a CONFIG.env file in the config file
+Create a config.env file in the config folder

 ### Install Dependencies